 , unless official AP and/or transfer credits are received and processed.
 You must

-complete all of your Placement Exams no later than
+complete all of your Placement Exams as soon as possible

 If you took the SAT or ACT and did not have your scores sent to us as part of your application process, we encourage you to send them immediately to facilitate your advising and placement in first year courses.
 Official scores from the SAT, ACT or both must be sent directly from the testing agency.
 SAT Code: 2548, ACT Code: 2952.

 - Math Placement: Most students will need to take the math placement assessment and should do so as soon as possible in order to be enrolled for math or math-dependent science, engineering or computer science courses.

 - Chemistry Placement: All incoming students who want to register to take general chemistry (CHE 129, 131, or 152) during their first semester at Stony Brook must participate in the Online Chemistry Placement & Preparation (OCPP) process.
 Students interested in fields related to science, engineering, and pre-health typically will need to take general chemistry.
 You must complete the required objectives of the OCPP process in order to make an appointment for registration in your courses.
 The goal is that every student will complete their OCPP registration work no later than Wednesday June 16.
 In order to take the initial assessment and complete the appropriate objective(s), you will need to follow the OCPP process explained on the OCPP website.